-Serious traders with big sums of digital currency should strongly consider a hardware wallet to store any of their longer-term holds.
+Traders with big sums of digital currency should strongly consider a hardware wallet to store any of their longer-term holds.
 Admittedly, because “cold” wallets aren’t always connected to the internet, it can make it a bit inconvenient to shuffle crypto around several exchanges.
 This is why active traders should use a mixture of hot and cold wallets to prioritize both ease of use and safety.

 9. Portfolio tracker

 The blockchain and decentralized finance sector erupted as society moved into the 2020s.
 This evolution presented investors with a wealth of potential profit methods across various trading platforms.
 However, the sheer number of opportunities available led to many investors’ assets becoming increasingly difficult to manage.
-Luckily, there are crypto portfolio trackers like CoinStats can simplify the process and ensure traders can keep on top of all their crypto holdings.
+Luckily, there are crypto portfolio trackers like CoinStats that can simplify the process and ensure traders can keep on top of all their crypto holdings.

 Read our full Coinstats review.